thisisharsh7/30-Days-of-code/fylo-data-storage-component-master/README.md

 ### What I learned

-While building this project I learned how to work with CSS alignment and position property and I also learned giving custom background to the page using css.
+While building this project I learned grid alignment and position property in CSS.

 ## Author